 Generic Connector

 • Connection to the third-party service can be established.
-Behind the firewall, services may need to be configured to let the connection from ScriptRunner Connect side go through by either allowlisting our static IP or by setting up a reverse proxy in a less restricted network.
+Behind the firewall, services may need to be configured to let the connection from the ScriptRunner Connect side through by either allowlisting our static IP or setting up a reverse proxy in a less restricted network.

-• Third-party service has HTTP-based API that can be called.
+• Third-party service has an HTTP-based API that can be called.

 The most straightforward way to call a third-party API is to use Fetch API.
 However, most of the time you'll also need to authenticate the request, and hardcoding credentials directly into the 'fetch' call is a bad practice.
 To circumvent the need to hardcode any credentials in the code, ScriptRunner Connect offers a concept of the generic connector.
 The generic connector works with the base URL of the service you want to work with and one or more HTTP headers that need to be passed along with each API request.